mdmparis/defense-finder/README.md

                                 antidefense systems.
   -A, --antidefensefinder-only  Run only AntiDefenseFinder for antidefense
+                                system and not DefenseFinder -e, --esmdf                   Also run ESM-DefenseFinder to predict potentially new defense genes [use at your own risk].
+  -E, --esmdf-only              Run only ESM-DefenseFinder to predict
+                                potentially new defense genes, and not
+                                DefenseFinder [use at your own risk] --esm-model TEXT              Specify which ESM model use, between ESM with 35M or 650M parameters.
+Possible values :
+                                [35M], 650M
-                                system and not DefenseFinder --log-level TEXT              set the logging level among DEBUG, [INFO], WARNING, ERROR, CRITICAL --index-dir TEXT              Specify a directory to write the index files required by macsyfinder when the input file is in a read-only folder -h, --help                    Show this message and exit.
+  --log-level TEXT              set the logging level among DEBUG, [INFO],
+                                WARNING, ERROR, CRITICAL
+  --index-dir TEXT              Specify a directory to write the index files
+                                required by macsyfinder when the input file is in a read-only folder --skip-model-version-check    Skip model version check -h, --help                    Show this message and exit.
 ```